The magnificent Dynjandi Waterfall - the Jewel of the Westfjords of Iceland

 To reach Dynjandi there is a bit of a hike, no more than 15 minutes or so though, and on the way up you can stop by all the smaller waterfalls.

-A rocky path, made by volunteers back in 1996, leads up to the waterfalls and it is a bit of a climb getting all the way up to Dynjandi.
+A rocky path, made by volunteers back in 1996, leads up to the waterfalls and it is a bit of a climb to reach the biggest waterfall, Dynjandi.

 Hrísvaðsfoss waterfall

-Nothing major though, but if you have bad knees for example, then it can be taxing.
-The last time I visited Dynjandi a man with bad knees had to stop when he was halfway up and couldn't make it all the way to Dynjandi.
+The climb is nothing major though, but if you have bad knees for example, then it can be taxing.
+Once when I visited Dynjandi a man with bad knees had to stop when he was halfway up and turn back.

 He didn't start on this hike in vain though as there are so many lovely waterfalls on the way, all of them marked and new observation platforms have been put up by many of them, where one can sit and rest and enjoy this wonderful scenery.

-The Icelandic term dynjandi means thunderous or resounding and you will understand why when you hear the thunderous sounds of it in my video below.
+The Icelandic term dynjandi means thunderous or resounding and you will understand why when you hear the thunderous sounds of it in my videos.

 Here below is a video that my husband shot at Dynjandi.